 Also If a system has a very low charge the unit will need charged with Nitrogen to raise the pressure.

 Another method to find hard to spot leaks is to use a leak detector that will detect refrigerant and notify the user.

 Every HVAC tech will have their own favorite method of finding a leak.
-In my experience using both the soap method and leak detector method have their advantages.
+In my experience using both the soap method, florescent dyes, and leak detector method have their advantages.

 In the past leak detectors were notoriously bad at finding a refrigerant leak but technology today has changed with many good ones available.